 If you have temporary or permanent disabilities, you may benefit from a wheelchair prescription.
 For instance, a paraplegic who has no feeling in their legs may require a wheelchair for the rest of their life.
 A person with broken bones may need a wheelchair prescription until injuries have healed.

 Wheelchair prescriptions are based on individual need.
 If you have any of the following conditions, you may benefit from one:

 - broken bones or injury to the legs or feet

 - neurological issues

 - balance or gait problems

-- inability to walk for long distances
+- inability to walk long distances

-With a prescription, some insurance companies will cover the cost of a wheelchair.
+If you have a prescription, some insurance companies will cover the cost of a wheelchair.

-A wheelchair needs to properly fit the person using it and include all necessary features.
+A wheelchair needs to properly fit you and include all necessary features.
 Your doctors and other medical professionals will help decide what wheelchair is best for you.
 They will consider your:

-Beyond moving in the wheelchair, you may need help learning how they work.
-You may also need to learn how to get in and out of the chair, what to do if you start to fall.
+If the chair has electric controls, you may need help learning how they work.
+You may also need to learn how to get in and out of the chair and what to do if you start to fall.
 Be sure to ask your doctor or medical technician for further instructions and about any other skills that are relevant to your situation.